Abstract type

-In programming languages, an abstract type is a type in a nominative type system that cannot be instantiated directly; a type that is not abstract – which can be instantiated – is called a concrete type.
-Every instance of an abstract type is an instance of some concrete subtype.
-Abstract types are also known as existential types.
+In programming languages, an abstract type (also known as existential types) is a type in a nominative type system that cannot be instantiated directly; by contrast, a concrete type can be instantiated directly.
+Instantiation of an abstract type can occur only indirectly, via a concrete subtype.

 An abstract type may provide no implementation, or an incomplete implementation.
 In some languages, abstract types with no implementation (rather than an incomplete implementation) are known as protocols, interfaces, signatures, or class types.
 In class-based object-oriented programming, abstract types are implemented as abstract classes (also known as abstract base classes), and concrete types as concrete classes.
 In generic programming, the analogous notion is a concept, which similarly specifies syntax and semantics, but does not require a subtype relationship: two unrelated types may satisfy the same concept.